ElbowSpaceUK/origin-engine/README.md

 Implemented features
 - Local site management.
 Spin up a new instance of any site with a single command.
 - Local dependency tools.
-Quickly clone and symlink a dependency using php, making working on dependencies seamless.
+Quickly clone and symlink a dependency using composer, making working on dependencies seamless.
 - Create and publish code stubs to quickly scaffold repetitive structures
 - Work on many branches in the same local site, and easily switch between features.